The Erie Canal

 -------------------------------------------------

 The remains of the Lyons Aqueduct are located a short distance west of the center of the Village of Lyons.
-Built as part of the Enlarged Erie Canal in 1841, the aqueduct spanned Ganargua Creek, just north of its confluence with the Clyde River and just west of current Lock No. 27 and the junction of the Canandaigua Outlet with the Clyde River.
+Built as part of the Enlarged Erie Canal, the aqueduct contract was awarded in 1841 to Peter Boyce for $24,708 with construction supervision by Zebulon Moore.
+Completed in 1848, the aqueduct was 130 feet long with 5 spans, and crossed Ganargua Creek just north of its confluence with the Clyde River, and just west of current Lock No. 27 and the junction of the Canandaigua Outlet with the Clyde River.

 At present, all that remains of the Lyons aqueduct are the piers on the two shores.
 The western side is incorporated into a private garden, and the eastern side is part of a village park.

-Below, along with a mid-20th-century photograph, are pictures of the remains of the Lyons Aqueduct taken in April 2007.
+Below, are pictures of the abandoned Lyons Aqueduct before it was dismantled, followed by pictures of the remains.
 Click on an image below to see the full-size version.

 Left: the eastern end ; Right: the western end.